Guini/PigmentSamples/datafactory/pigment-to-adlsv2/README.md

 There are parameters and linked services which need to be configured before first run:

 ### Pipeline Parameters
-When imported, take note of the following Pipeline Parameters which need your inpu before running:
+When imported, take note of the following Pipeline Parameters which need your input before running:
 * `PigmentViewId` - The Pigment view ID you wish to export from.
 This is found in the URL when looking at the view in the UI.
 * `SecretIdentifierURL` - The URL pointing towards the Pigment Export API Key entry in Azure Key Vault.
 This is obtained from the `secret identifier` field when viewing the secret's entry.
 * `ADLSFileSystem` - The file system within ADLS to store the file to.